Yashank11/Fake-News-Webapp/README.md

 5. Word Cloud Visualization:
 Creates a word cloud visualization to highlight the most frequent words in the input text.
 This can be a visually appealing way to showcase the key terms influencing the model's decision.

+Model was too large to upload that's why you can configure the model through jupyter file uploaded here

+You all can download the datasets thorugh kaggle by simply searching fake news and downloading two datasets, one for fake news & one for true news.